 My true passion lies in custom quilts.
 Each one made as a unique one-of-a-kind art piece.
 Sometimes they are modified from a pattern or designed from a picture or your imagination.

 Custom quilts have variety and creativity.
 They can be custom-made to help you realize a specific artistic vision to compliment the décor of a room.
 Perhaps an art quilt made for a wall.
-Some quilts are designed with personal reflection on whom they are being gifted.
-I love to work with clients to memorialize special occasions such as weddings or the birth of a baby.
+And when you run out of walls and beds … make something to wear!!!
+Custom quilts are designed with personal reflection on whom they are being gifted.
+I love to work with clients to design one of a kind pieces that are inspired by events or seasons.
 People tend to think that quilts are just fancy blankets, but my clients and I know that they are custom pieces of art that will be cherished.
 Send me a message to discuss a commissioned custom quilt.

 Moreton’s Harbour and the Young quilt

 Moreton’s Harbour is an art quilt designed from a picture that was taken on a Sister’s Trip to Newfoundland.
 It hangs in my guest room, which I affectionately call the Newfoundland room.
-The quilt on the bed was inspired by a print by Adam Young that hangs on the wall.
+The quilt on the bed was inspired by the quilt in the print by Adam Young, an artist based in Newfoundland.

 This was a Sew Kind of Wonderful pattern called Bird Song.
 The client wanted a unique summer quilt.
 I customized it by adding panels to enlarge it to fit on a single bed.
 Custom quilted throughout the center with imaginary flowers on some of the stems.
 The leaves and birds were given some quilted details.
 Along the border, I added some leaves and vines.